floridahaunted/daily-news-site-jekyll-template/README.md

 ### A global info Hub dedicated to the Roblox, Minecraft, Soda Candy Crush, etc. idle games and mouse auto-clickers for Windows, Linux, macOS, PC, iPhone, Android

+* Soda Candy Crush 10th anniversary

+Candy Crush Soda Saga has a celebration happening right now as the devs mark the 10th Anniversary with a special event in the game.

+* The Fastest Mouse Clicker for Windows

+All the latest info about The Fastest Mouse Clicker for Windows.

+* AutoClicker2 Record Play

+All the latest info about AutoClicker Record Play.

 * OP Auto Clicker

 All the latest info about OP Auto Clicker.